Arkansas man sentenced in threat to shoot up high school

 Circuit Judge Charles Clawson sentenced 20-year-old Daniel Croslin on Friday.
 Croslin pleaded guilty to making a terrorist threat in September.

-Police found Croslin’s notes that included a diagram of the school and evidence that he recruited friends to help him buy an assault rifle and item needed for a pipe bomb.
+Police found Croslin’s notes that included a diagram of the school and evidence that he recruited friends asking them to help him buy an assault rifle and items needed for a pipe bomb.
+He was described as seeking attention, even if negative, according to court documents.

+Clawson said he found clinical psychologist’s Hugo B. Morais testimony last week to be concerning.
+Morais testified that Croslin showed signs of malingering, which is exaggerating physical or psychological symptoms.
+Clawson also found the level of planning put into creating detailed diagrams of Conway High School to be alarming.

+“It’s my judgment these are serious issues that require the court to take serious action,” Clawson said.

+“I will stop here at Sandy Hook Elementary because even though there are dozens of other school shootings that occurred before this event, this is where most of the country took notice of these atrocities,” Finkelstein said in the note.
+“It should be noted, however, that Faulkner County was well aware of school shootings long before Sandy Hook.
+On October 26, 2008, two students were murdered, and another person was wounded at the University of Central Arkansas.”

+The seven-year sentence also carries a two-year suspended sentence upon Croslin’s release from prison.

-Prosecutor Hugh Finkelstein says they are lucky the professionals who encountered Croslin took his threats seriously.
+Finkelstein said they are lucky the professionals who encountered Croslin took his threats seriously.